Healing and Transformation

-Yes, you can refer someone else to the Magdalene program.
+Yes, you can refer someone else.
 However, it is preferable that the potential applicant answer the questions on the application personally due to the private nature of the information requested.

-Please be aware that in order to remain active on the waiting list, applicants must continue to make contact with Magdalene staff on a weekly basis.
+Please be aware that in order to remain active on the waiting list, applicants must continue to make contact with Thistle Farms staff on a weekly basis.

 Unfortunately, we are unable to give a set time frame for program entry.
 In order to maintain a spot on the waitlist, applicants should continue to make weekly contact with program staff

 - Have a history of prostitution or trafficking in addition to an alcohol and/or drug addiction